hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 ---
 ### Pcadapt

-To evaluate if LD might be an issue for the dataset, I made some plots to show the loadings (contributions of each SNP to the PC) and to evaluate if the loadings are clustered in a single or several genomic regions.
+To evaluate the LD effects for the outlier identification, I made some plots to show the loadings (contributions of each SNP to the PC) and to evaluate if the loadings are clustered in a single or several genomic regions.

-Population: LA-LSSL (SL) vs. LA-OBOY (OBOYS2) Louisiana wild vs. selected line
+Using populations from LA as an example: LA-LSSL (SL) vs. LA-OBOY (OBOYS2) Louisiana wild vs. selected line

 SNP number after LD prunning: 14255; r^2: 0.1